Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Applications to Brain Connectivity Analysis

 \section{Applications to Brain Connectivity Analysis}

 We applied the proposed method to two brain connectivity studies.
-The first is a study of functional connectivity, which is based on resting-state functional magnetic resonance imaging (fMRI), and the corresponding network edge is a 0/1 indicator resulting from a thresholded precision matrix.
-The second is a study of structural connectivity, which is based on diffusion tensor imaging (DTI), and the corresponding network edge is the count of white matter fibers between pairs of brain regions.
+The first is a study of brain functional connectivity based on resting-state fMRI, where the edge is \emph{binary} resulting from a thresholded partial correlation matrix.
+The second is a study of brain structural connectivity based on DTI, where the edge is the \emph{count} of white matter fibers between pairs of brain regions.